 Park Office: (408) 535-4060

 From Highway 85 South, take the Blossom Hill Rd exit and turn left on Blossom Hill Rd.
 Travel approximately 0.5 miles and turn left onto Snell Ave.
-Travel approximately 0.5 miles and turn left on Chynoweth Ave.
-The perimeter trail is accessible from Chynoweth Ave and the corner of Branham and Snell.
+Travel approximately 0.6 miles and turn left into the park.

 The trail system offers recreational opportunities for walkers, joggers, bicyclists, skaters, non-motorized scooters and roller bladers.
 Equestrians and dogs on 6-foot leash are also welcome on the trail.
 Please pick up after your pets.